 In the event that changes in works scope or methodology are required, changes may need to be made to this document in accordance with resource Consent Condition's DC.18B and / or G.21A.
-Any 'major' changes will be submitted to the respective Manager for certification at least 5 working days prior to implementation of that change.
+Any changes that are considered minor in accordance with SSEMP 'Project Minor Changes' FCCL-EV-MPN-0037 will be submitted for information to the respective Manager 2 working days prior to implementation of that change.
+Any change that is not covered by the Project Minor Changes SSEMP must be submitted to the respective Manager for certification prior to implementation of that change.